 E-commerce retailers are generally skeptical when they are told that they can double sales and traffic to their site by applying SEO best practices.
-Once they start exploring the idea however, there are a number of details that they would like to learn more about, including increasing sales, boosting conversions, generating more traffic and engaging buyers to turn them into fans.
+Once they start exploring the idea, however, there are a number of details that they would like to learn more about, including increasing sales, boosting conversions, generating more traffic and engaging buyers to turn them into fans.
 This article discusses the details of those topics and gives you practical advice on how to boost your e-commerce sales.

 How to treat items that are obsolete or expired

 The first thing is to decide which e-commerce platform is best to start and grow your business.
 Is Shopify better than Etsy?
 Or is it better to choose Wix?
 After making the right decision for your business, online businesses facing another problem.
 All stores, e-commerce or retail, will have products that disappear forever.
 These include things like fashion clothing and consumer electronics which are constantly replaced by new styles and models.

 E-commerce websites often delete the page and don’t do anything further.
 This is not good SEO practice, as you’ll lose SEO value.
 People returning to the page via the URL will also receive error messages.
 To prevent such misunderstanding you should proceed technical SEO audit each time you make changes to your website.

 There are a number of appropriate solutions, depending on the exact circumstances.